List of Big Time Rush characters: Katie Knight

-Katie Knight (Ciara Bravo) is Kendall's little sister who is shown to be a lot smarter and quick-witted than her mother.
+Katie Knight (portrayed by Ciara Bravo) is Kendall's younger sister who is shown to be a lot smarter and quick-witted than her mother.
 She enjoys blackmailing and likes to gamble.
 She goes to the Palm Woods School with the boys, after starring in a commercial where all she had to do was beat up a boy.
-She is originally nine years old in the pilot, later turns 10 in early Season 1 in the series, and later turns 11 in early-Season 2 in the series.
+She is originally nine years old in the pilot, later turns 10 in early Season 1 in the series, and turns 11 in the second season.
 She is very clever and has excellent business senses, which is why the boys often need her for their plans.
 She is a good sister to Kendall and the boys, helping them out whenever needed.
-It is shown that the other boys in the band look at Katie as their own little sister too.
-And the other boys are also shown to be protective of her.
-Kendall frequently calls her "baby sister" and she calls him "big brother" especially when they are plotting something.
-Though it is stated in various episodes that she lacks friends, she seems to be friends with Tyler.
-She is wise and has great ideas.
-She can often be manipulative but has a good heart.
-It is also suspected that Katie has a minor crush on James, but does her best to deny it.
-Katie has a "frenemies" relationship with Mr. Bitters.
-Kendall said that he convinced their mother not to name Katie "Apple".
-She helps Kendall through his heartbreak and comforts him.

-Such as seen in Big Time Break-Up when Jo leaves for three years she tries to cheer him up.
-Throughout the series it is shown that she can be quite devious and often does things for money.
-She loves her brother and he is very protective of her.
-She has helped out Kendall multiple times as well as James, Carlos, and Logan.
-She is also shown to have a friendship with Gustavo and Kelly helping them out numerous times.
-EX: Helping Gustavo figure out what a song means, helping him with his writer's block, and helping him find out her mom's secret family Snickerdoodle recipe (because it helped him write a better song and he could not stop thinking about them, but mainly because Kelly promised to give her a hundred dollars).
+It is shown that the other boys in the band look at Katie as their own little sister too being shown to be very protective of her, seeing her as an unofficial sibling.